yujunz/gitlab.com-runbooks/howto/chef-documentation.md

 dev repo.
 Next, run `berks install` to download the cookbook for the first time, commit, and push.
 Finally, run `berks upload <cookbookname>` to upload the cookbook to the Chef server.

+To apply this uploaded cookbook to a new environment follow the steps [bellow](#Chef-Environments-and-Cookbooks)

 ## ChefSpec and test kitchen

 For cookbooks with Makefiles in them, see the README.md for testing instructions.